SanliFaez/OS4Physicists/CourseDevelopment/Week6/Chapter6.md

 # Course Development Week 6
-Course Development Week 5 for the Open Science Course for physics students at graduate level.
+Course Development Week 6 for the Open Science Course for physics students at graduate level.
 This document is based on the Syllabus.MD.

-Date: Dec/07/2022
+Date: Jun/12/2023

+Responsible author: Erik van Sebille @erikvansebille

+contributors:
-Name: Hendrik Snijder @hendelhendel
+- Hendrik Snijder @hendelhendel

-Open tasks @SanliFaez @erikvansebille
-+ Feedback on lecture-tutorial distribution of topics
-+ Feedback on lecture format
-+ Feedback on tutorial format
+- Sanli Faez @sanlifaez

-## Goal: public engagement: story-telling and presentation; activism and trust in scientists
+## Goal: public engagement: the role of scientists in society; activism and trust in scientists; story-telling and presentation
 After this week, students understand the role, responsibilities and interaction of scientists with scientific communities and the general public.

-Students have to give a pitch about their other assignments using skills learned in the course.
-Further, the students are able to formulate their opinion on the role a scientist must take in society, supported by arguments learned in class.
-By taking into account different stakes in the public debate, they can individually reflect critically on other viewpoints.
+The students are able to formulate their opinion on the role a scientist must take in society, supported by arguments learned in class.

+Furthermore, they are able to communicate their research to a general audience, using metaphors and storytelling.
+They can effectively communicate about uncertainty and avoid jargon.

 ## Keywords student familiarity check week 6
 Some of the keywords in [the syllabus](https://github.com/SanliFaez/OS4Physicists/blob/main/Syllabus_202x.md#week-5-public-engagement-story-telling-and-presentation-activism-and-trust-in-scientists) are probably familiar for students, while some others are new.